jadeocr/jadeocr/README.md

 ## Prediction
 Save an image labelled **test.png** you would like to have the network predict to **data**.
 Comment out lines 60-79 of **preprocess.py**, then run **predict.py**

-## Running the Webpage (work in progress)
-run ```python -m SimpleHTTPServer 8000``` in the root directory.
-You might need to deactivate the python virtual environment.

 ## Acknowledgements
 I'd like to thank the following people/pages for providing resources that have especially helped me.